 This is the exact opposite of a repurchase agreement, by which the Fed can inflate the money supply when it chooses to.
 In this case the bank buys securities from various financial institutions that will resell them to it at a later date, in exchange for an interest payment received by the Fed.
 At ordinary times, this is the main channel that the Fed uses to expand money supply, and to goad rates in the wholesale interbank market towards its main lending rate.
 Reverse repo operations are performed when rates are too high, and there appears to be a liquidity shortage in the interbank market.

 Treasury cash held by the Federal Reserve, frequently an insignificant and small item.

 Deposits with Federal Reserve Banks excluding reserve balances

 This item breaks down into the general account of the U.S. Treasury, and its supplementary financial account both of which are the main sources of Federal Reserve Operations (such as buying mortgage paper, actioning of funds and similar actions).
 The term “foreign official” is also called “Fed Custody Holdings”.
 This item is a kind of temporary safe keeping facility operated by the Fed on behalf of foreign central banks where their possessions are deposited until further use (for example, when U.S. Treasury bills are deposited by foreign banks).

-On both sides of the Fed Balance Sheet, there also exists an item termed “float” and “adjustments to compensate for float”.
-These terms describe accounting errors during the clearing of checks and are not highly relevant for fundamental analysispurposes.
+On both sides of the Federal Reserve Balance Sheet, there also exists an item termed “float” and “adjustments to compensate for float”.
+These terms describe accounting errors during the clearing of checks and are not highly relevant for fundamental analysis purposes.

-What is the meaning of the balance sheet statistics of the Fed?
+What is the meaning of the federal reserve balance sheet statistics?